Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 | `findCharacteristicByUUID` | `function` | A function to find a specific service characteristic by UUID.

 ### discoverAllCharacteristics()
-Use the `discoverAllCharacteristics()` function to discover all the characteristics in a GATT service.
+Use the `discoverAllCharacteristics()` function to discover all the service characteristics.
 Discovered characteristics are returned to the `onCharacteristics` callback.

 ### discoverCharacteristic(uuid)
 Use the `discoverCharacteristic` function to discover a single service characteristic by UUID.

 ### onCharacteristics(characteristics)
 The `onCharacteristics` callback function is called when characteristic discovery completes.
 The `characteristics` parameter contains an `Array` of characteristics discovered.
+If no characteristics are discovered, an empty `characteristics` array is returned.

 ### findCharacteristicByUUID(uuid)
 The `findCharacteristicByUUID` function finds and returns the characteristic identified by `uuid`.
 This function searches the `characteristics` property array.